josler/wdid/README.md

 What Did I Do (wdid) is a small CLI tool to track what you have been working on.
 You can `add`, `list`, `edit`, `do`, `skip`, `bump`, `show` and `rm` items.

-This isn't a tool for tracking what you _need_ to do, or what you're _going_ to do, or organising that.
-Instead, it is a place that records what you already are working on.
+This tool both aims to track your most important goals, day-to-day, and help track what you have actually been working on in detail.
 Often when working we have goals.
 Goals are easy to track, there's a known outcome ahead of time.
 What's much harder is answering the question "where did all my time go?".
 Wdid aims to address that.

-Currently, this tool requires manual input to add items.
-Future additions will pull suggestions from places you may have done work, that you can selectively add.

 ```
 $ wdid help